hyperFounder/DSA/AdvancedSorting/README.md

     - **Characteristics:** **Stable**.
 Highly recommended when sorting Linked Lists since linked lists do not require extra space for merging. **[148.
 Sort List](https://leetcode.com/problems/sort-list)** ✅

 - **Quick Sort**:
-    - Picks a **pivot** element and partitions the array so elements smaller than the pivot are on the left, and larger ones are on the right.
+    - Picks a **pivot** element and partitions the array so elements smaller than the pivot are on the left, and larger ones are on the right (Lomuto partition).
 Recursively applies to sub-arrays.
     - **Time:** O(N log N) average/best, O(N²) worst-case (happens when the array is already sorted and a poor pivot like the last element is chosen).
     - **Space:** O(log N) space for the recursive call stack.
     - **Characteristics:** **Unstable**.
 Generally faster in practice for arrays due to better cache locality (in-place sorting).